leaflabs/www.leaflabs.com/pages/about.md

-Starting out as the first tenants, we quickly filled the space with like-minded freelancers and small technical businesses: 3D printing dreamers, robo-toast-video-calligraphy artists, interaction architects, solar power hustlers, etc. When that building shut down we moved a 15 minute walk away to Inman Square and started <a href="http://industry-lab.com/">Industry Lab</a>, where we cheerily find ourselves at this very moment:
+Starting out as the first tenants, we quickly filled the space with like-minded freelancers and small technical businesses: 3D printing dreamers, robo-toast-video-calligraphy artists, interaction architects, solar power hustlers, etc. When that building shut down, we moved a 15 minute walk away to Inman Square and started <a href="http://industry-lab.com/">Industry Lab</a>, where we cheerily find ourselves at this very moment: